raineorshine/npm-check-updates/README.md

 Iteratively installs upgrades and runs tests to identify breaking upgrades.
 Reverts broken upgrades and updates package.json with working upgrades.

-Add "-u" to execute (modifies your package file, lock file, and node_modules)
+Add `-u` to execute (modifies your package file, lock file, and node_modules)

 To be more precise:

-1. Runs "npm install" and "npm test" to ensure tests are currently passing.
+1. Runs `npm install` and `npm test` to ensure tests are currently passing.
-2. Runs "ncu -u" to optimistically upgrade all dependencies.
+2. Runs `ncu -u` to optimistically upgrade all dependencies.
 3. If tests pass, hurray!
 4. If tests fail, restores package file and lock file.
 5. For each dependency, install upgrade and run tests.